Involved in research and education since 2000

 Suresearch – Service Users in Research and Education – started in 2000

 It is a Midlands network of people who have used and/or survived mental health services and their allies-mental health workers, academics, carers.
-It has a membership of over 100 and an office at the University of Birmingham, Edgbaston.
+It has a membership of around 100 and an office at the University of Birmingham, Edgbaston.

 In the pages of this section, you can find out more about our history, read our annual report and leaflets, and see information on how to join.

 Suresearch aims to promote service user involvement in mental health education, training and research by:

 - educating and influencing mental health educators, trainers and researchers,

 - providing training, opportunities and support for service users to use their expertise and experience in education and research.